-- Relevance of the presented topic to the class - Clarity and aesthetic design of the presentation - Research quality of the campaign details - Insightful personal analysis of the campaign - Presentation flow and Class Engagement Level
+- Relevance of the presented topic to the class - Clarity and aesthetic design of the presentation - Research quality and depth of the presentation - Insightful and effortful personal analysis - Presentation flow and peer engagement iDEA Presentation Group Projects (60 points)

 The schedule for the individual presentation is arranged alphabetically, if a change of the scheduled time is needed, the student shall notify the instructor in the beginning of the semester.
-Absence of the individual presentation will not be excused unless there is documented emergency that meets the school policy.
+Absence of the individual presentation will not be excused unless there is documented emergency.